Omnichannel: Retail

 Omnichannel retail strategies are an expansion of what previously was known as multichannel retailing.
-The emergence of digital technologies, social media and mobile devices has led to the significant changes in the retail environment and provide opportunities for the retailers to redesign their marketing and product strategies.
+The emergence of digital technologies, social media and mobile devices has led to significant changes in the retail environment and provided opportunities for retailers to redesign their marketing and product strategies.
 One of the challenges that retailers are facing as a result of increased channels, is to provide a personalised experience for customers.
 Put differently, in retailing omnichannel marketing has come to be understood as "hyperpersonalization".
-Another challenge is to track users behaviors both online and in the brick and mortar stores, an option that is being made available by using AI platforms.
-In omnichannel retailing, one main backend handles all the customer data whether on Web, mobile or a brick and mortar store.
+Another challenge is to track users' behaviors both online and in the brick and mortar stores, an option that is being made available by using AI platforms.
+In omnichannel retailing, one main backend handles all the customer data whether on the Web, mobile or a brick and mortar store.

 Customers tend to be looking for information in the physical store and at the same time they are getting additional information from their mobile devices about offers and possibly better prices.
 Omnichannel allows organizations to allocate inventory availability and visibility across locations vs. each channel holding specific units.
 A number of features, like size charts, easy return policy and same-day delivery, have boosted ecommerce and promoted omnichannel shopping.

 An omnichannel retailer has traditional methods of mass advertising integrated with emerging interactive channels.
 Websites, email offers, social media messaging and physical stores all show the same messages, offers, and products.
-The omnichannel concept not only extends the range of channels, but also incorporates the needs, communications and interactions between customer, brand and retailers.
+The omnichannel concept not only extends the range of channels, but also incorporates the needs, communications and interactions between customers, brands and retailers.

-Contact centers

-Omnichannel has overtaken multichannel specifically in the contact center.
-Businesses that maintain contact centers have been encouraged to add an increasing number of channels through which customers can interact with the business, including email, chat, SMS, and social media.
-Omnichannel contact centers offer customers the same experience across all channels, while providing customer service agents a simpler interface and richer set of data.

-Outlook

-Although omnichannel is said to be dictated by systems and processes, it is the customer who dictates how a transaction occurs.
-Systems and processes facilitate the customer journey to transact and be served.
-Omnichannel is moving toward increased personalization based on analytics to make the customer experience more seamless.
-According to an MIT report, omnichannel "is the central force shaping the future of e-commerce and brick-and-mortar stores alike."

-Vs. multichannel

-The major difference between omnichannel and multichannel is the level of integration.
-Multichannel is usually identified as a non-integrated way to approach customers and inventory holdings, while omnichannel requires coherent and absolute inventory integration.
-More and more organizations have realized the opportunities and advantages of integrating multiple channels by adopting an omnichannel approach.
-The boundaries between channels tend to vanish in an omnichannel environment, giving the customer a consistent brand experience.